fiolj/sparta/doc/web/Section_howto.rst

 array.

+.. _howto-statistical:

 Statistical output
 ==================

-The frequency and format of statistical output is set by the :ref:`stats <command-stats>`, :ref:`command-stats-style`, and :ref:`command-stats-modify`.
+The frequency and format of statistical output is set by the :ref:`stats<command-stats>`, :ref:`command-stats-style`, and :ref:`command-stats-modify`.
 The :ref:`command-stats-style` also specifies what values are calculated and written out.
 Pre-defined keywords can be specified (e.g. np, ncoll, etc).
 Three additional kinds of keywords can also be specified (c_ID, f_ID, v_name), where a :ref:`command-compute` or :ref:`command-fix` or :ref:`command-variable` provides the value to be output.
 In each case, the compute, fix, or variable must generate global values to be used as an argument of the :ref:`command-stats-style`.

+.. _howto-dump-file-output:

 Dump file output
 ================

 Dump file output is specified by the :ref:`command-dump` and :ref:`command-dump-modify`.
 There are several pre-defined formats: dump particle, dump grid, dump surf, etc.

 Each of these allows specification of what values are output with each particle, grid cell, or surface element.
 Pre-defined attributes can be specified (e.g. id, x, y, z for particles or id, vol for grid cells, etc).
 Three additional kinds of keywords can also be specified (c_ID, f_ID, v_name), where a :ref:`command-compute` or :ref:`command-fix` or :ref:`command-variable` provides the values to be output.
 In each case, the compute, fix, or variable must generate per particle, per grid, or per surf values for input to the corresponding :ref:`command-dump`.

+.. _howto-fixes-write-output:

 Fixes that write output files
 =============================

 Two fixes take various quantities as input and can write output files:
-:ref:`fix ave/time <command-fix-ave-time>` and :ref:`fix print <command-fix-print>`.
+:ref:`fix ave/time<command-fix-ave-time>` and :ref:`fix print<command-fix-print>`.

 The :ref:`command-fix-ave-time` command enables direct output to a file and/or time-averaging of global scalars or vectors.
 The user specifies one or more quantities as input.
-These can be global :ref:`compute <command-compute>` values, global :ref:`fix <command-fix>` values, or :ref:`variables <command-variable>` of any style except the particle style which does not produce single values.
+These can be global :ref:`compute<command-compute>` values, global :ref:`fix<command-fix>` values, or :ref:`variables<command-variable>` of any style except the particle style which does not produce single values.
 Since a variable can refer to keywords used by the :ref:`command-stats-style` (like particle count), a wide variety of quantities can be time averaged and/or output in this way.
 If the inputs are one or more scalar values, then the fix generates a global scalar or vector of output.
 If the inputs are one or more vector values, then the fix generates a global vector or array of output.
 The time-averaged output of this fix can also be used as input to other output commands.

 The :ref:`command-fix-print` can generate a line of output written to the screen and log file or to a separate file, periodically during a running simulation.
-The line can contain one or more :ref:`variable <command-variable>` values for any style variable except the particle style.
-As explained above, variables themselves can contain references to global values generated by :ref:`stats keywords <command-stats-style>`, :ref:`computes <command-compute>`, :ref:`fixes <command-fix>`, or other :ref:`variables <command-variable>`.
+The line can contain one or more :ref:`variable<command-variable>` values for any style variable except the particle style.
+As explained above, variables themselves can contain references to global values generated by :ref:`stats keywords<command-stats-style>`, :ref:`computes<command-compute>`, :ref:`fixes<command-fix>`, or other :ref:`variables<command-variable>`.
 Thus the :ref:`command-fix-print` is a means to output a wide variety of quantities separate from normal statistical or dump file output.

+.. _howto-computes-process:

 Computes that process output quantities
 =======================================

 The :ref:`command-compute-reduce` takes one or more per particle or per grid or per surf vector quantities as inputs and "reduces" them (sum, min, max, ave) to scalar quantities.
 These are produced as output values which can be used as input to other output commands.

+.. _howto-computes-generate:

 Computes that generate values to output
 =======================================

-Every :ref:`compute <command-compute>` in SPARTA produces either global or per particle or per grid or per surf values.
+Every :ref:`compute<command-compute>` in SPARTA produces either global or per particle or per grid or per surf values.
 The values can be scalars or vectors or arrays of data.
 These values can be output using the other commands described in this section.
 The doc page for each compute command describes what it produces.
 Computes that produce per particle or per grid or per surf values have the word "particle" or "grid" or "surf" in their style name.
 Computes without those words produce global values.

+.. _howto-fixes-generate:

 Fixes that generate values to output
 ====================================

-Some :ref:`fixes <command-fix>` in SPARTA produces either global or per particle or per grid or per surf values which can be accessed by other commands.
+Some :ref:`fixes<command-fix>` in SPARTA produces either global or per particle or per grid or per surf values which can be accessed by other commands.
 The values can be scalars or vectors or arrays of data.
 These values can be output using the other commands described in this section.
 The doc page for each fix command tells whether it produces any output quantities and describes them.

 Two fixes of particular interest for output are the :ref:`command-fix-ave-grid` and :ref:`command-fix-ave-surf`.